Recent technological advances in online medical education have created new opportunities for students and professionals

 In almost all cases, the cost of an online course will be substantially less than its in-person counterpart – especially considering medical school tuition and other medical education costs have skyrocketed.
 Additional accompanying factors such as transportation, parking, housing, and other underlying costs are also eliminated with online education.
 Furthermore, the cost of technology continues to drop, creating much easier access to the necessary resources for online classes.

 Everyone has a specific learning style that works best for him or her.
-Unfortunately, the traditional ‘professor lectures, student listens’ method is only equipped to meet the needs of one learning style, which may hinder the development of many students not in this category.
+Unfortunately, the traditional ‘professor lectures and the student listens’ method is only equipped to meet the needs of one learning style, which may hinder the development of many students not in this category.
 The flexibility of online education combats this problem by allowing you to conform your courses to your preferred learning style.
-Whichever learning style you prefer – whether it be visual, auditory, or kinesthetic; slow or fast paced; outgoing or reserved – online education allows you to absorb new knowledge in a manner you’re most comfortable with.
+Whichever learning style you prefer – whether it be visual, auditory, or kinesthetic; slow or fast-paced; outgoing or reserved – online education allows you to absorb new knowledge in a manner you’re most comfortable with.

 These three fundamental elements of digital learning are just a few primary factors behind the growing popularity of online medical education.
 Technology isn’t moving backwards – and even if advances in technology stall for some unforeseen reason, online medical education is already convenient, affordable, and flexible enough to remain more than relevant in the healthcare industry.
 The more probable, if not inevitable scenario is that we will continue to make tremendous strides with technology that will open even more doors to improve digital learning methods.
 We need only to walk through those doors and embrace the potential online medical education.

 Our overall medical intelligence has become increasingly sophisticated over the years.
 Therefore, it’s time our methods of teaching this knowledge match that level of sophistication.
 The New England Journal of Medicine published an article titled “Lecture Halls without Lectures – A Proposal for Medical Education,” written by Charles G. Prober, M.D., and Senior Associate Dean for Medical Education at the Stanford School of Medicine.
 Dr. Prober’s article begins with this statement: